Project-based learning models the real world, enables effective evaluation, and equates success with learning.

-Project-based learning (PBL) involves students in a model that encourages them to engage in learning activities that are long-term, interdisciplinary, and integrated with real-world issues and practices.
-The focus is a shift from short, isolated lessons where students have 40 minutes of math instruction followed by 40 minutes of science followed by 40 minutes of reading.
-In PBL students are using their skills and knowledge in a variety of subjects to solve problems and/or create products.
+Project-based learning (PBL) engages students in learning activities that are long-term, interdisciplinary, and integrated with real-world issues and practices.
+It is a shift from short, isolated lessons (40 minutes of math, 40 minutes of science, etc.).
+In PBL, students are using their skills and knowledge in a variety of subjects to solve problems and/or create products.

 With PBL, learning is more authentic because students experience a "real" work environment in real-world situations.
 Even at a young age, children are able to practice and apply the skills of scholars, researchers, and other professionals.
 For example, a child may be asked to

 - develop a project plan,

 - conduct research in an area(s), and

 - finally prepare to share a product with an audience.

 Students learn not only the skills associated with the subject areas but also social skills, life skills, self-management skills, and independence.

 As a child engages in a project, the teacher or parent takes opportunities to discuss the student's ideas, provide feedback, encourage thought, and review the learning that is taking place.
 With PBL, students can demonstrate mastery while at the same time reinforcing their learning through real-world application.